 Premiums are the most visible healthcare cost in retirement because they arrive monthly as a predictable bill.
 For most retirees on Medicare, the premium picture includes multiple components.

 The standard Medicare Part B premium is $202.90 per month in 2026.
 Higher-income beneficiaries pay more through IRMAA surcharges, which are based on income from two years prior.
-Medicare Part D, the prescription drug plan, carries its own monthly premium that varies by plan and location.
-Retirees who add a Medigap supplemental policy pay an additional monthly premium on top of Parts B and D. Retirees enrolled in Medicare Advantage instead of original Medicare pay their plan’s premium in addition to Part B.
+Medicare Part D, the prescription drug plan, has its own monthly premium that varies by plan and location.
+Retirees who add a Medigap supplemental policy pay an additional premium on top of Parts B and D. Retirees enrolled in Medicare Advantage instead of Original Medicare pay their plan’s premium in addition to Part B.

-This 20% coinsurance with no cap is one of the primary reasons many Medicare beneficiaries add either a Medigap supplemental policy or enroll in Medicare Advantage, both of which provide some limit on annual out-of-pocket exposure.
+This 20% coinsurance with no cap is one of the main reasons many Medicare beneficiaries add a Medigap policy or enroll in Medicare Advantage, both of which limit annual out-of-pocket exposure.
 Without supplemental coverage, a major surgery or extended hospital stay can produce thousands of dollars in cost-sharing in a single year.

-For retirees who visit specialists regularly, undergo imaging, receive physical therapy, or manage ongoing conditions, the annual accumulation of copays and coinsurance can add hundreds to thousands of dollars per year to the premium cost.
-Building a realistic estimate of expected utilization is the only way to model this accurately.
+For retirees who see specialists regularly, undergo imaging, receive physical therapy, or manage ongoing conditions, the annual buildup of copays and coinsurance can add hundreds to thousands of dollars per year on top of premiums.
+Building a realistic estimate of expected use is the only way to model this accurately.

 Generic drug costs under Medicare are typically low, often a few dollars per month per medication.
 Brand-name and specialty medications at higher formulary tiers can carry copays of $50 to $100 or more per fill, and some specialty drugs require significant coinsurance before the annual cap is reached.
 Building your drug cost estimate around your actual current medications, at their actual cost tier in the plan you choose, is more accurate than using a general average.

-Routine dental care including cleanings, X-rays, fillings, and preventive treatment represents a consistent annual expense.
-More significant dental work, including crowns, bridges, implants, or dentures, can cost thousands of dollars per procedure and tends to become more necessary with age.
+Routine dental care, including cleanings, X-rays, fillings, and preventive treatment, represents a consistent annual expense.
+More significant dental work, including crowns, bridges, implants, or dentures, can cost thousands per procedure and tends to become more necessary with age.
 A realistic annual dental budget for a retiree without supplemental dental coverage might range from $500 to $2,000 or more in routine years, with much higher costs in years that require major work.

 Vision care including eye exams, prescription glasses or contact lenses, and the growing likelihood of procedures like cataract surgery in later years adds to the total.
 Hearing aids, which Medicare does not cover, cost $1,500 to $5,000 or more per pair and may need replacement every three to five years.